 When employees are in the office, they engage on a daily basis and feel truly connected.
 This could take the form of a water-cooler conversation, lunch with a coworker, or even visually observing meetings taking place.

 With remote teams, these types of conversations are not possible and, as a result, remote workers can frequently feel disconnected.
 This is a challenge companies need to actively work on, especially these days.

-Smarp is a mobile-first employee communications tool made to help employers engage with their employees.
+Haiilo is a mobile-first employee communications tool made to help employers engage with their employees.